mufasa78/sta-pathpruning/README.md

 - Real STA tool integration (Synopsys PrimeTime, Cadence Tempus)
 - Advanced feature engineering
 - Deep learning models exploration
+- Incremental learning for online adaptation

 ## License

 This implementation is for research and educational purposes.

+## Contributing

+Contributions are welcome!
+Please ensure:
+- Code follows Python best practices
+- New features include tests
+- Documentation is updated
+- Performance benchmarks are provided

 ## Contact

-For questions or collaboration opportunities, please refer to the project documentation.
+For questions or collaboration opportunities, please refer to the project documentation or open an issue on the repository.